-The economic data that has the highest impact on the Forex market falls into five main categories.
+The economic data that has the highest impact on the currency markets falls into five main categories.

-Inflation reports measure changes in prices over a certain time.
+Inflation reports measure changes in prices over a certain time period.
 When inflation is either too low or too high, it can be detrimental to an economy.
 That is why central banks put a target on inflation to try to keep it within an acceptable range for stable economic growth.

 3. Gross Domestic Product